WesleyT4N/wesleyt4n.github.io/old/_posts/2017-7-10-emwireless.md

 ![Desktop screenshot]({{ "/assets/img/emwireless.png" | absolute_url }})

 A simple static site built and deployed as a freelance project for a Rhode Island-based phone vendor.
 View [here](http://em-wireless.com/)

-# Langauges and Technologies Used
+# languages and technologies used
 - HTML
 - CSS
 - JavaScript
 - PHP

-# Background
+# background
 This was a simple site I built as a freelancer to help a phone vendor get some online presence.
 Includes a summary of their services and a contact form to help customers reach out to the store.

-# My Role
+# my role

-## Front-End
+## front-end
 - Designed layout using wireframes
 - Used PHP to help with some basic templating
 - Ensured site was mobile responsive so customers using their phones could navigate the site easily

-## Back-End
+## back-end
 - Correctly validated and handled contact form responses so they could be filtered and then sent to the company email

-## Misc
+## misc
 - Implemented some basic SEO
 - Handled the entire deployment process (registration of domain, finding shared hosting provider, etc.)